A Statistical View of Column Subset Selection: The Equivalence of CSS and Principal Variables

 \section{The Equivalence of CSS and Principal Variables}

 In this section, we establish a mathematical equivalence and conceptual connection between CSS and Principal Variables.
+This equivalence is not mathematically difficult to establish, but it unlocks new perspectives that enable us to design novel and useful methodology for several problems in interpretable dimensionality reduction.
 Henceforth, selecting principal variables using $\bSigma$ refers to the following subset search:

 The subset search \eqref{eq:pv} generalizes the original Principal Variables criterion \eqref{eq:mccabe_pv} by allowing $\bSigma$ to be singular.
+When $\bSigma$ is non-singular, Cauchy's interlacing theorem \citep{Bhatia} implies that $\bSigma_S$ is always also non-singular, so $\bSigma^{+}_{S} = \bSigma^{-1}_{S}$ and our new search problem \eqref{eq:pv} reduces to the original search problem \eqref{eq:mccabe_pv}.

 \Cref{prop:css_equiv_pv} establishes an exact mathematical equivalence between CSS \eqref{eq:css} and Principal Variables \eqref{eq:pv}.
-This equivalence implies that performing CSS on a centered data matrix $\X$ is identical to selecting principal variables using the sample covariance. \begin{proposition}[CSS and Principal Variables are equivalent] Consider a matrix $\X \in \R^{n \times p}$ and define $\hat{\bSigma} = \X^\top\X/n$.
+It tells us explicitly how we can perform CSS by instead searching for principal variables, and vice-versa. \begin{proposition}[CSS and Principal Variables are equivalent] Consider a matrix $\X \in \R^{n \times p}$ and define $\hat{\bSigma} = \X^\top\X/n$.
 For any size-$k$ subset $S \subseteq [p]$, the CSS objective \eqref{eq:css} with $\X$ and the Principal Variables objective \eqref{eq:pv} with $\hat{\bSigma}$ are equal:

 \end{proposition}